CodeYourFuture/syllabus/docs/guides/deployment-render/connecting-a-dbms.md

 ---
-id: connecting-a-dbms
+id: connecting-to-a-client
-title: Connecting a database management system to a database on Render
+title: Connecting a client to a database on Render
-sidebar_label: Connecting a database management system to a database on Render
+sidebar_label: Connecting a client to a database on Render
 ---

 :::tip

-This guide uses a database management system (DBMS) called [DBeaver](https://dbeaver.io/), but the ideas still apply if you are using another DBMS.
-If you are using another piece of software, try looking for similarly named controls.
+This guide uses a database client called [DBeaver](https://dbeaver.io/), but the ideas still apply if you are using another client.
+If you are using another client, try looking for similarly named controls.

 :::